welwood08/merlin/config-desc.md

 ### findsmall : True
 *Find new small (one-planet) alliances each tick.*
 If True, excalibur will look for new one-planet alliances each tick, find the relevant planet and add the intel automatically.
+### bcrypt    : False
+*Use bcrypt instead of SHA1 for passwords.
+This will break FluxBB integration and requires the Python bcrypt library.*
+If True, use bcrypt for passwords instead of SHA1.
+This is a much more suitable algorithm for storing passwords, but is incompatible with FluxBB integration and requires the python bcrypt library which is not usually installed by default.

 ## [Updates]
 ### notify-users: